Posts

 Image

-The Protect phase of a NIST CSF -based Cyber Security program is about implementing your risk management policy for whatever your Identify phase identified.
+The Protect phase of a NIST CSF -based Cybersecurity program is about implementing your risk management policy for whatever your Identify phase identified.
 In practice, this means moving from policy to procedure, from the abstract to the concrete.
-Along the way, you have to take into account that Cyber Security is about how the members of your organization do things more than what the members of your organization do.
+Along the way, you have to take into account that Cybersecurity is about how the members of your organization do things more than what the members of your organization do.
 Let's work through a simple example: you identify your network infrastructure (routers, bridges, hubs, switches, all those small boxes with the blinking lights and network cables or WiFi antennae) as a critical asset to protect.
 Simple enough.
 But how do you protect those easy-to-ignore boxes in their closets and other out-of-sight locations?
 One way to protect them is to make sure that their firmware is up-to-date.
 That is a reasonable policy, so what is the procedure?
-You could have whoever maintains your network infrastructure make a shar...
+You could have whoever maintains your network infrastructure make a shared...

 NIST CSF: Detect: Signal to Noise Ratio